Medical Care for the Child at Risk: On State Supervention of Parental Autonomy, 86 Yale Law Journal 645 (1977)

 Date of Authorship for this Version

 Goldstein, Joseph, "Medical Care for the Child at Risk: On State Supervention of Parental Autonomy" (1977).
 Faculty Scholarship Series.
-Paper 2448.
+2448.